-- Two-finger pinch/spread - The central cropped section of the picture is enlarged.
+- ► Two-finger pinch/spread - The recording will be zoomed in/zoomed out at the desired point.

 - Swiping will allow you to move the position of an enlarged cropped section - The rectangle within the frame at the top right represents the current magnification, as well as its position in the displayed cropped section.